- The demand for sanitizing products is high due to the ongoing pandemic

 All the major carriers have their regulations on how dangerous goods should be packaged and mailed, which existed before COVID-19.
 You need to check with your carriers for up-to-date information and regulation concerning their stand on how to ship hand sanitizer internationally.

-Know the Restriction for Shipping Sanitizers, Wipes, and Other Hazardous Items
+Know the Restrictions for Shipping Sanitizers, Wipes, and Other Hazardous Items

 Want to get started shipping domestically?
 Get a quote for free using our shipping calculator.